Where to Start with Creating a Productivity-Boosting Routine

-Now, obviously it’s not going to be possible to stick to the same routine every day because, well life happens.
-But, if you have a loose routine it helps to take the thinking out of the every day trivia (as Obama puts it)!
+Now, obviously it’s not going to be possible to stick to the same routine religiously each day because, well, life happens.
+But, if you have a loose routine it helps to take the thinking out of the everyday trivia (as Obama puts it)!
 The best bit about having a routine?
 You can be saving that mental energy to spend on your creative projects and to put into the work you really love doing.

-[side note] I consider myself a morning person but I generally don't get out of bed before 8.
-The point is, I'm not one of those people who jumps out of bed at 5am (I have a friend who does and always has - I can’t get my head around it) but I still consider myself a morning person because I do my best work between 9am - 1pm.
+I consider myself a morning person but I generally don't get out of bed before 7.
+My point is, I'm not one of those people who jumps out of bed at 5am (I have a friend who does and always has - I can’t get my head around it) but I still consider myself a morning person because I do my best work between 9am - 1pm.
 That’s when I’m most productive.

 When does your lifestyle allow you to work?
 Do you have young children, a team or another job to work around?

-If you have young kids, evening might be your time, it might be a good time to have a cup of tea and sit down to work on your projects.
+If you have young kids, evenings might be your time, it might be a good time to have a cup of tea (or glass of wine) and sit down to work on your projects.
 Perhaps you have a 9-5 but can work flexible hours, if you’re a morning person could you work later hours at work and start a little later too, allowing you some time in the morning to work on your own business?
 Have a think about where those pockets of time are that you can use.

 Which tasks can you batch?

-I find I can get into a task when I’ve batched things together.
+I find I can get into flow with a task when I’ve batched tasks together.
 This applies to my daily and monthly routine.
-There are two reasons why batching together tasks is helpful, firstly it saves time but also it helps with the brain power thing.
+There are two reasons why batching together tasks is helpful, firstly it saves time but also it helps with the mental energy thing.
 Have you ever had a day where you’re jumping from task to task and at the end of the day you feel exhausted?
 Here are some ideas for batching tasks within your regular routine.

 Writing blog content, taking photographs for your blog and social media - all of these tasks could be down on a monthly basis.
 Once a month you could batch these tasks together to leave you with enough content for the month ahead.